MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 There's no support for Access Control Lists (ACLs).
 Thus, we recommend connecting only the websites that are visible to any user within your organization.

 ## Set the refresh schedule
 The Enterprise websites connector only supports a full crawl.
 This means that the connector reads all the website's content during every crawl.
 To make sure the connector gets enough time to read the content, we recommend that you set a large refresh schedule interval.
-We recommend a scheduled refresh between three days and two weeks.
+We recommend a scheduled refresh between one and two weeks.

 ## Troubleshooting
 When reading the website's content, the crawl may encounter some source errors which are represented by the detailed error codes below.
 To get more information on the types of errors, go to the **error details** page after selecting the connection.
 Click on the **error code** to see more detailed errors.
 Also refer to [Manage your connector](https://docs.microsoft.com/microsoftsearch/manage-connector) to learn more.